thoricelli/personal-website/content/blog/clean_code/index.md

 {{<figure src="/img/Bug_demo.png" caption="The movement of the bug enemy.">}}

+Now there are other enemies like: fireball, rocket, paramecium, etc.
+These enemies move in almost the same way as the bug does, eg:

+- Fireball moves:
+  - UP, RIGHT, LEFT, DOWN
+- Rocket moves:
+  - UP, LEFT, RIGHT, DOWN
+- Paramecium moves:
+  - RIGHT, UP, LEFT, DOWN

-Since I knew that nearly all the bugs in the game move in this way, I also abstracted this away into the Enemy class:
+So, since I knew that nearly all the bugs in the game move in this way, I abstracted this away into the Enemy class:

 ```csharp
 public abstract class Enemy : Entity